Cars (franchise): Cars 3 (2017)

 Cars 3 is the eighteenth Pixar film.
 The story focuses on Lightning McQueen, now a veteran, dealing with a new generation of race cars taking over the world of racing.
 Jackson Storm (Armie Hammer) is an arrogant high-tech racer who leads the next generation.
 As everyone begins to ask him if he might retire, Lightning struggles with keeping up with these racers and during the final race of the season, he suffers a violent crash.

 Four months later, a recovering Lightning mourns the late Doc Hudson and travels to the new Rust-eze Racing Center, now under the management of Sterling (Nathan Fillion).
 Sterling assigns Cruz Ramirez (Cristela Alonzo) to train him on the simulator, which Lightning accidentally destroys after losing control.
 Cruz's unconventional training methods and lack of racing experience frustrate Lightning, as they race on beaches and a demolition derby.
 Cruz reveals that she had always wanted to be a racer but never found the confidence to do so.
-In Thomasville, they encounter Hudson's old crew chief Smokey (Chris Cooper), who trains McQueen and explains to him that Hudson found happiness in mentoring him.
-Smokey's training methods inspire Ramirez as well.
+In Thomasville, they encounter Doc's old crew chief Smokey (Chris Cooper), who trains Lightning and explains to him that Doc found happiness in mentoring him.
+Smokey's training methods inspire Cruz as well.

 At the Florida 500, Lightning begins racing, but remembers Cruz's racing dreams and has her take his place in the race.
-Using what she's learned on the road, Cruz found the confidence to catch up to Storm.
-She wins the race along with McQueen and begins racing for Dinoco, whose owner, Tex, purchases Rust-eze.
-Under the merged Dinoco–Rust-eze brand, Cruz becomes a racer, sporting #51, and McQueen decides to continue racing, with a new paint job in memory of Doc Hudson, but trains Cruz first for the season.
+Using what she has learned on the road, Cruz finds the confidence to catch up to Storm.
+She wins the race along with Lightning and begins racing for Dinoco, whose owner, Tex, purchases Rust-eze.
+Under the merged Dinoco–Rust-eze brand, Cruz becomes a racer, sporting #51, and Lightning decides to continue racing, with a new paint job in memory of Doc Hudson, but trains Cruz first for the season.